PeppoDev/gnome_desktop_fixer/README.md

 ### Basic Usage

-Run the tool to process all existing desktop files:
+Run the tool to start monitoring for new desktop files:

 ```bash
 cargo run